 How to value your property

-Rather than gathering anecdotal evidence and looking at asking prices for similar homes in the area, the best way to asses the value of your property is to research the actual selling prices of homes in the immediate vicinity.
+Rather than gathering anecdotal evidence and looking at asking prices for similar homes in the area, the best way to assess the value of your property is to research the actual selling prices of homes in the immediate vicinity.
 Zoopla property value refers to the recorded selling price – and not the asking price.

 Property valuations – a scientific approach

 Imagine a 650 square foot property in your street sold for £250,000 five months ago.
-If you divide the price by the square footage you can find out a rough cost for property in your area – based on space.
+If you divide the price by the square footage, you can find out a rough cost for property in your area – based on space.
 In this case, the cost of property per square foot in your area would be approximately £384.
-Now, imagine you discover that your own house is 900 square feet, so multiplying the two you work out that a comparable value for your own home is £345,600.
+Now, imagine you discover that your own house is 900 square feet, so by multiplying the two, you work out that a comparable value for your own home is £345,600.

 While this approach to valuing your home will give you a more accurate result than simply comparing sold house prices in the area, it is still only a way to estimate what your house is likely to achieve on the open market.
 A property value estimator on the Internet should make this process a lot quicker.